Does it Matter WHERE you buy your new (or used) RV?

 and… What you SHOULD look for when evaluating that rig!

-I learned some interesting facts when I first got into RV sales last Spring.
+I learned some interesting facts when I first got into RV consulting in the Spring of 2015.
 I saw people who lived in Wyoming willing to buy from a dealer in Michigan or Indiana and in some cases travel there to pick up their new RV.
 A wise move?
 Well, listen to my thoughts below and then see if you agree with my summary posted below

-A good negotiator (hopefully YOU) can not only get the price down to a point where its a “good deal”, you may get the dealer to toss in a 90 day extended service contract.
-While these contracts are NOT a full warranty, they WILL cover components (hot water heaters, slide motors, landing gear, refrigerators, a/c, etc…) and this can be VERY important to YOU as you drive off with your new or used RV.
+A good negotiator (hopefully YOU – or you can always reach out to ME) can not only get the price down to a point where its a “great deal”, you may get the dealer (on a used camper) to toss in a 90 day extended service contract.
+While these contracts are NOT a full warranty, they WILL cover components (hot water heaters, slide motors, landing gear, refrigerators, a/c, etc…) and this can be VERY important to YOU as you drive off with your used RV – and if you’re buying new, extended service contracts that extend coverage out to as much as 7 years are well worth the cost (and if you reach out to me – I can save you some real money on one of these contracts.

 If you buy from a private party, YOU the buyer assume virtually all the risk.
 The seller is not obligated to know if there is anything wrong with the RV (roof issues, black mold, etc…), so the responsibility is ENTIRELY yours to insure you’re getting a good rig.
 RV Trader is the #1 site through which used RV’s are now sold.
 If you’re really lucky, you’ll find a rig that already has an extended service contract applied to it for sale – and then you’ll have greater confidence that you have some level of protection when you drive off after closing the sale.